sankha555/sankha555/README.md

 <!--
 **sankha555/sankha555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I am a Research Fellow at Microsoft Research Labs, India.
+I am a PhD student at GeorgiaTech in the School of Cybersecurity and Privacy.
+Previously, I was a Research Fellow at Microsoft Research Lab, India.
 I graduated with a major in Computer Science from BITS Pilani, India in 2023.
-I primarily work in secure multi-party computation and privacy-preserving machine learning.
-Otherwise I can be found binge-watching movies or playing with doggos in my locality :)
+I primarily work in secure multi-party computation and secure machine learning.
+Otherwise I can be found reading novels, fiddling with my guitar or painting :)

-- 🌱  I’m currently working on Secure Mult-party Computation, Differential Privacy and Privacy-Preserving ML.
+- 🌱  I’m currently working on Secure Mult-party Computation and Secure ML.

 - 💬  Ask me about MPC, Differential Privacy, Blockchain, Vue.js Django, Node.js, Web-Scraping.